Skip to content

 Europe embraces more than a few beautiful countries with deep history and heritage.
-This time, we are focusing on Europe’s Iberian Peninsula, where the land of flamenco and fiesta lies, Spain.
-The history of Spain is one of the deepest and richest of all of Europe.
-It has a long timeline of several eras, where different cultures influenced the Spanish lands.
+This time, we are focusing on Europe’s Iberian Peninsula, where the land of flamenco and fiesta lies: Spain.
+Spain’s history is one of the deepest and most prosperous of Europe.
+It has a long timeline of several eras during which different cultures influenced the Spanish lands.

 Throughout the years, Spain gained many nicknames from all the folks and tribes that passed by the lands.
-Various cultures have played a significant role in the making of the Spain we know today.
-These include the Castilians, Arabs, Roman gypsies, Jews, to name a few.
-Most of them ruled the country or even co-existed at some point in history.
+Various cultures have played a significant role in making the Spain we know today.
+These include the Castilians, Arabs, Roman gipsies, and Jews, to name a few.
+Most ruled the country or even co-existed at some point in history.

-Diving deep into the history of Spain can be quite profound, given its rich heritage.
+Diving deep into Spain’s history can be quite profound, given its rich heritage.
 It takes a real history buff who is willing to go the distance.
-If you happen to be this fellow, we have got great news for you.
-The Spanish history happens to still hang in the air between several of the historical landmarks today.
+If you are this fellow, we have great news for you.
+Spanish history still hangs in the air between several historical landmarks today.
 All you need to do is pack up and fly to Spain!

 Top Attractions to Explore Spanish History

-We’ve gathered for you the best destinations to visit in order to gulp down some of the profoundness of the Spanish history.
-Check out this magnificent list, where you can have a glimpse into a bygone era.
+We’ve gathered the best destinations to visit to experience some of the profoundness of Spanish history.
+Check out this magnificent list to get a glimpse into a bygone era.

 1- The Great Mosque of Cordoba (La Mezquita) – Cordoba